Does Cranberry Juice Help with Cramps

 Does Cranberry Juice Help with Cramps: They have been proven to be beneficial for women of all age groups.

-You might have received the advice of your grandmother on this fruit with a sour taste that has been used as a remedy to ease the pain of menstrual cycles or cramps during menstrual cycles.
-Does cranberry juice help cramps?
+You might have received advice of your grandmother on this fruit with a sour taste that has been used as a remedy to ease the pain of menstrual cycles or cramps during menstrual cycles.
+Does cranberry juice help with cramps?